Applying for aid

 We will use the data on the FAFSA to determine your eligibility for financial aid.

-Check Pipeline/Academica to review your aid status for any required documents.
+Check Academica for any additional required documents.
 Complete your requirements early so your aid is ready for you when you need it.

 - Check your requirements

 Submit your FAFSA and all documents early for maximum aid eligibility.